Assorted glasses filled with different alcoholic drinks on a bar counter

 In the United States, one standard drink contains 14 grams (0.6 fluid ounces) of pure alcohol.
 Many health agencies—including the CDC and NIAAA—use this definition to simplify recommendations and risk assessments.

-At its core, the calculation relies on three variables: the volume of the beverage, the alcohol by volume (ABV), and a constant representing ethanol density.
-The formula looks like this:
+At its core, the standard drink calculation relies on three variables: the volume of the beverage, the alcohol by volume (ABV), and a constant representing ethanol density.
+This alcohol unit conversion formula works for any type of alcoholic beverage.

 Standard Drinks = (Volume (ml) × ABV × 0.789) ÷ 10